safernandez666/hashnode-migration/README.md

 ![Tree](screenshots/import.png)

 If we check an .md, it is the post without the HTML tags and leave the image tags.
-This way you can edit the post and upload them from the Wordpress folder located in wp-content/uploads.
+This way you can edit the post and upload them from the Wordpress folder located in **wp-content/uploads**.

 ![Tree](screenshots/post.png)

-This is the easiest way to migrate from Wordpress to Hashnode.

-This is the easiest way to migrate from Wordpress to Hashnode.
+This is the easiest way to migrate from **Wordpress** to **Hashnode**.

 I leave this [reference to do it via API](https://kumar-ashwin-hubert.hashnode.dev/how-to-migrate-your-blog-from-wordpress-to-hashnode).
 As of today, it is not working.